The flavours of the Caribbean – coconut, spices, rum, sumptuous fresh fish and seafood…

 One of my favourite places in the whole of St Kitts is The Gallery Café, a delightful little art gallery come café overlooking Independence Square in the capital Basseterre.
 It’s owned by artist Rosey Cameron Smith, and, with her daughter Leah doing all the cooking, they make a winning pair.
 It is popular with locals and visitors, as well as students from the island’s excellent universities (who love the free WiFi as much as the coffee and cakes).

 The British first brought beer to the Caribbean in 1880, but it was not until the depression that followed World War 1 that the Trinidad Brewing Company was established, producing Royal Lion Ale, Royal Extra Stout and Black Velvet Stout.
 In 1950, as the traditional sugar and oil industries waned, another brewery was established as part of a regeneration drive, introducing the still popular Carib lager.
 The two original breweries are now one company, Carib Brewery, producing an extensive range of alcoholic and non-alcoholic drinks.
-A glass of Carib lager, while not outstanding, is still a must while relaxing on the beach or with lunch for any beer drinkers.
+A glass of Carib lager hits the spot while relaxing on the beach or with lunch.

 Seafood and Chicken Roti at Reggae Beach Bar & Grill